-Figure 5-3: WiFi WAN Link Configuration
+Figure 8 - WiFi WAN Link Configuration

-Additional details on these settings are available in WiFi Link Configuration Settings on page 70.
+Additional details on these settings are available in Appendix A.3.2 - WiFi Link Configuration Settings.

 Once a WiFi WAN link has been configured it must then be assigned to an AP profile which stores credential and other information required to communicate with an AP.
-The creation of an AP profile and its assignment to a WiFi link is described in Defining an Access Point Profile for WiFi Links on page 19.
+The creation of an AP profile and its assignment to a WiFi link is described in Section 5.2 - Defining an Access Point Profile for WiFi Links.